-This year’s commercial crop did an OK job of entertaining between plays.
+Last year’s commercial crop did an OK job of entertaining between plays.
 But some of the most memorable spots touched on current events in both serious (84 Lumber’s Mexican mother-and-daughter immigration story) and comedic ways (Melissa McCarthy’s painful world-saving adventures).
 Other standout ads focused on football (injured Patriots tight end Ron Gronkowski and quarterback Tom Brady earned chuckles, before they went home thrilled).

 No matter what the type of commercial, the test is, to paraphrase the refs, whether the spots warrant further review after the final whistle.
 The stakes are high: Advertisers reportedly gave Fox $5 million per 30 seconds to broadcast productions that, in many cases, hit the Internet days before kickoff.

 Here are some Super Bowl LI commercials worthy of a replay:

 The 84 Lumber tale of a mother and her young daughter leaving Mexico (go here to see how their story ends) represented a pure heart-tugger – and a potential political button-pusher.
 Ditto for Budweiser’s movie trailer-like rendering of German-born co-founder Adolphus Busch’s 19th century American odyssey.

 Gronkowski’s teammate Brady didn’t do much scrambling in Intel’s 360-video spot, which captured his mundane morning routine – until he drew the line at the bathroom door.
 Febreze didn’t display near as much modesty in its Super Bowl-themed toilet extravaganza.

 A dad fakes his death – complete with pushing his car off a cliff – to get out of his Verizon contract.
 The mercilessly funny execution scored for Sprint.